OSHA’s First Step Towards A Federal Heat Standard

 An important question to ask is whether owning or renting a cooling solution is better.

-The answer to this question is dependent upon need and financial flexibility.
+The answer to this question depends on need and financial flexibility.

 Despite this decision, it is critical for employers to take steps such as investing in cooling solutions to protect workers from heat exposure and related illnesses and injuries.